wehzzz/MFRC522-Driver/groupe7/Notes.md

   Answer: we believe it is the MFRC522_FIFODATAREG but not sure.

 - Should we fill buffer with zeros at dev init to avoid UB?

+- Do we have to support multiple devices for BONUS 1